mikakatua/labs/eks-workshop/docs/managed-node-groups.md

 When Amazon releases a new AMI version, it does not automatically update the AMI in your managed node groups.
 Instead, users need to manually initiate updates by modifying the node group's launch template or performing a node group update through the EKS console or API.

+> [!NOTE]
+> When using the [EKS Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) you can set the desired AMI with the `ami_release_version` input and apply the changes to update your cluster nodes.

 You can initiate an update of an existing managed node group like so:
 ```
 # Set environment variables from terraform outputs